 UPP: A Model Toward an Operational Concept

 As UAS traffic demand increases in the NAS, it is necessary for the FAA, along with NASA and industry partners, to develop a means to accommodate these operations in a safe and efficient manner.
-As an initial step in completing UPP Phase 1—and in support of the UTM ecosystem—the prototype Flight Information Management System (FIMS) has been transitioned to the FAA test facilities at the William J. Hughes Technical Center (WHJTC) for integration and testing.
+As an initial step in completing UPP Phase 1—and in support of the UTM ecosystem—the prototype Flight Information Management System (FIMS) has been transitioned to test facilities at the William J. Hughes Technical Center (WHJTC) for integration and testing.
 FIMS is a central component of the ecosystem providing the FAA with access to UTM data.

 UPP High-Level Operational Concept

 New UTM capabilities and services will evolve as UTM operational concepts and data exchange requirements mature.

 What is the purpose of the UTM Pilot Program (UPP)?